CumulusDS/dlq/README.md

 # DQL

-CLI tool to manipulate AWS Dead Letter Queues
+CLI tool to manipulate a AWS Dead Letter Queue attached to a Lambda Function, or an SQS Queues

 ## Usage